 Joe Mauer: Joe Mauer began his professional career in 2001 with Elizabethton, where he hit .400 in 32 games.
 He followed with 15 seasons with the Minnesota Twins where he finished his career with a .306 batting average.
 He was a six-time MLB All-Star, earned Silver Slugger honors five times, won three Gold Gloves, is the only catcher to win three batting titles, and was the second catcher to win the AL MVP in over 33 years when he received the award in 2009.
 On Aug.
 27, 2018, Mauer set a Twins franchise record by playing his 832nd game at catcher.
 Minnesota later retired his uniform number, 7.
 He also represented Team USA in the World Baseball Classic in 2013.

-Ron Necciai: On May 13, 1952, while pitching for Bristol, Ron Necciai struck out all 27 batters in a 7-0, no-hitter victory.
-He is the only pitcher in history to strike out all batters faced in a nine-inning professional game.
+Ron Necciai: On May 13, 1952, while pitching for Bristol, Ron Necciai struck out 27 batters in a 7-0, no-hitter victory.
+He is the only pitcher in history to strike out 27 batters faced in a nine-inning professional game.
 In his next start, he struck out 24 batters and gave up just two hits.
 Necciai finished the 1952 season with 109 strikeouts in 43.0 innings for Bristol.
-He later became a member of the United States Air Force before receiving his medical discharge.
+He later became a member of the United States Army before receiving his medical discharge.

 Jimmy Rollins: Jimmy Rollins played in Martinsville in 1996 and later spent 17 years in Major League Baseball.
 He was named the NL MVP in 2007 after leading the league in runs scored (139) and triples (20).
 Rollins won a Silver Slugger award, earned four Gold Gloves and was a three-time MLB All-Star.
 Additionally, he was awarded the Roberto Clemente Award in 2014 due to his community involvement and philanthropy, which he continues to this day.
 He established the Johari and Jimmy Rollins Center for Animal Rehabilitation in New Jersey, and he holds the annual BaseBOWL, a charity bowling tournament to benefit the Arthritis Foundation.
 Rollins also represented Team USA twice in the World Baseball Classic.
 His uniform number, 11, is left out of circulation by the Philadelphia Phillies in his honor.